• Skip to primary navigation

 Equipment Needed

 You probably have most of the kitchen items you need to make the cake.
-But just in case, here’s a list of them:
+The only one you may not have is a set of small 6-inch cake pans, or you can use 6-inch springform pans.

 How to Make Dog Cake with Meat

-1. Divide the meat mixture evenly between the three pans.
+3. Divide the mixture evenly between the cake pans.

 To make the frosting and frost the cake:

-1. Allow the cream cheese to soften to room temperature.
+1. Soften the cream cheese to room temperature.

 To decorate the cake:

-1. Place some crunchy dog biscuits in a plastic zip-top bag and seal the bag.
+1. Crush dog biscuits in a sealed plastic bag using a rolling pin.

-3. Sprinkle the dog pieces on the top of and around the cake.
+2. Sprinkle over the top of the cake and around it.

 Recipe Variations